Moultrie Patten

 Moultrie Patten (June 10, 1919 – March 18, 2009) was an American actor and jazz musician.
 Patten was perhaps best known for his role as Walt the trapper on the American television series Northern Exposure, which aired from 1990 until 1995.
 Patten appeared as Walt Kupfer from 1993 until the show's ending in 1995.

-Biography

 Early life

 Moultrie Patten was born on June 10, 1919.
-He was raised in Detroit, Michigan, where he worked a local theater and studied the piano.
+He was raised in Detroit, Michigan, where he worked at a local theater and studied the piano.
 Patten attended Brown University, where he continued to pursue acting.

 He was drafted into the United States military during World War II.
 He served as a tank commander during the Battle of Monte Cassino, for which he received a Silver Star for heroism in 1944.

 Career

 Patten moved to New York City following the end of World War II to pursue his acting career.
-He would spend more than fifty years performing in Broadway theater, regional theater, film, television, and even vaudeville.
+He spent more than fifty years performing in Broadway theater, regional theater, film, television, and even vaudeville.
 Patten once described his favorite theater roles as The Hostage, The Andersonville Trial, and Noises Off.